-If you just want to jump on a cruise and enjoy a short trip or a full day out on the lake, then the following three options might be just the ticket for you.
+If you just want to jump on a cruise and enjoy a short trip or a full day out on the lake, then the following three options might be just the ticket.

-The first one is a Lake Lucerne Panoramic Sightseeing cruise which you can take at whichever time you like (as long as there is a boat of course).
-It is a one-hour affair that shows you all the highlights along with an audio explanation in your choice of language.
+The first one is a Lake Lucerne Panoramic Sightseeing cruise which you can take at whichever time you like (as long as there is a boat).
+It is a one-hour affair that shows you all the highlights and an audio explanation in your choice of language.

-The second option is a great combination of a small group Lucerne Tour, which covers all the highlights and ends with a one-hour lake cruise.
+The second option is an excellent combination of a small group Lucerne Tour, which covers all the highlights and ends with a one-hour lake cruise.

-Or, you can book a full day on the lake with all your friends on your own private boat including stops at all the best spots, lunch at an amazing restaurant and time to just jump in the lake and swim.
-Oh, and you can drive the boat yourself, if you are up for it!
+Or, you can book a full day on the lake with all your friends on your own private boat, including stops at all the best spots, lunch at a fantastic restaurant and time to jump in the lake and swim.
+You can drive the boat yourself if you are up for it!

-If you would prefer to organise your own trip around on the Lake Lucerne ferries, then keep reading below.
+If you would prefer to organise your trip on the Lake Lucerne ferries, keep reading below.

 Cruising on Lake Lucerne: Overview

-The key thing you need to know before you book a boat ride on Lake Lucerne is that there are two main types of lake cruises – culinary and panoramic.
-Panoramic boat tours just take passengers on a ride across the lake, allowing them to discover pretty views.
+The important thing you need to know before you book a boat ride on Lake Lucerne is that there are two main types of lake cruises – culinary and panoramic.
+Panoramic boat tours take you across the lake, allowing you to discover jaw-dropping views.

-Culinary cruises, on the other hand, are usually themed – think fondue cruises, fajita cruises, etc. You’re seated at a dining table and you get to enjoy a delicious meal while views of the lake and surrounding mountains flash in the background.
+On the other hand, culinary cruises are usually themed – think fondue cruises, fajita cruises, etc. You’re seated at a dining table and enjoy a delicious meal while views of the lake and surrounding mountains flash in the background.

-Panoramic boat rides are affordable and they’re usually free or discounted with the various travel passes.
-Culinary boat rides are more expensive because they include a meal and drinks, and you can’t really get a huge discount on them.
+Panoramic boat rides are affordable and usually free or discounted with the various travel passes.
+Culinary boat rides are more expensive because they include a meal and drinks, and you can’t get a huge discount.

 Choose a sunset cruise if money isn’t an object.
 Lake views are more magical when contrasted against the colors of a sunset, and dinner is much more delicious when paired with such stunning views.